 Talking about the condition with someone you trust can help relieve some of the worries you might feel, especially early on.
 It might be hard talking to family and friends about it, but confiding in them could make it easier for them to help you.

 If your hallucinations make you feel upset or distressed, you might benefit from counselling with a mental health professional.
 Speak to your GP about how to get this kind of support.

 One of the best sources of support can be speaking to other people living with the condition.
 You might find it reassuring to hear what it's been like for others who've had similar experiences.
 They can often suggest tips and resources you might not hear about elsewhere.

 - The Macular Society has a Charles Bonnet syndrome support group.
 Their helpline can put you in touch with other people with Charles Bonnet syndrome and with a professional counsellor.

 - The charity Esme's Umbrella campaign for better awareness of Charles Bonnet syndrome and have resources on their website.

 One of the aspects of this condition that can be difficult at first is that hallucinations are often associated with mental health conditions or dementia.
 Your doctor will discuss your medical history and symptoms with you and do tests to rule out other conditions.

 But if you're experiencing hallucinations, have experienced significant sight loss, and don't have other symptoms, Charles Bonnet syndrome is a likely diagnosis.

 Having hallucinations as a consequence of sight loss isn't a sign of mental illness.
-People with Charles Bonnet syndrome are usually aware that what they're seeing isn't real, however vivid.
+People with Charles Bonnet syndrome are usually aware that what they're seeing isn't real, however vivid and extraordinary.
 This is very different from having delusions, in which the person is convinced what they're experiencing is real.
 With Charles Bonnet syndrome, you don't hear or feel other sensations, just images you can see.